Try Premium+ free for 7 days. Sign up and start learning now.

 The 1st string is the thinnest, 6th is the thickest.
 Check on the packaging of your strings to make sure you’re putting your new string in the correct position.

 Place the ball end into the hole, past the length of your bridge pin.
 Insert the bridge pin afterwards, with the notch facing the string.
 Apply firm downward pressure on the pin, while gently pulling the string up and away from the pin.
-Once the string feels firmly in place with the pin, you can move onto securing the string to the tuning peg on the headstock.
+Once the string feels firmly in place with the pin, you can move on to securing the string to the tuning peg on the headstock.

 Secure the string to the tuning machine

-Thread the free end of the string through the tuning machine on the headstock of the guitar and pull it straight.
-Thread the string about 2-3cm back through the machinehead so there is some slack.
-Turn the machinehead so the string begins to tighten.
 Once the string has completed half a revolution on the machine head, pull it tight to form a kink in the string.
-Continue to wind the string around the machinehead.
-Make sure the winds on the machinehead are forming below one another.
-Ensure the string is lined up with it’s corresponding slot in the nut.
+Continue to wind the string around the machine head.
+Make sure the winds on the machine head are forming below one another.
+Ensure the string is lined up with its corresponding slot in the nut.

 Tune up and Clean up